 Thomas Wolfe Memorial

 Originated by the Louis Lipinsky family and now also supported by Michael Sartisky, PhD, and the Thomas Wolfe Memorial Advisory Board, the TWML Award has been presented annually for printed works that focus special attention on Western North Carolina since 1955 when Wilma Dykeman was presented the award for The French Broad.
-In 2019, George Ellison and Janet McCue won for their biography of Horace Kephart, Back of Beyond.
+In 2020, Sandra Muse Isaacs won for Eastern Cherokee Stories: A Living Oral Tradition and Its Cultural Continuance.

 Literary Award Recipients